Cocoon formation by a mildly relativistic pair jet in unmagnetized collisionless electron-proton plasma: Main simulation

 A large value of $B_z$ also corresponds to a large magnetic pressure.
 Let us assume that the outer cocoon is at rest and that its electrons and protons have the temperature $T_0$ and density 3.
 Its thermal pressure is $P_T = 6 n_0k_B T_0$ in SI units.
 The magnetic pressure is $P_B=\mathbf{B}^2/2\mu_0$ ($\mu_0$: vacuum permeability) in SI units.
 Only $B_z$ grows in our simulation and we obtain from it the magnetic pressure in SI units as $P_B = \omega_p^2m_e^2 B_z^2 /(2\mu_0e^2)$.
 We equate the thermal and magnetic pressures and arrive at the condition $B_z^2=12k_BT_0/m_ec^2$ or $|B_z| \approx 0.22$; the magnetic pressure due to $B_z = -0.35$ can balance the thermal pressure of the outer cocoon.

-The shock at the front of outer cocoon forms a straight diagonal line in Fig. \ref{fig7}(a).
-We determined the speed of the shock along $y$ by comparing the proton density at $x=25$ at the times $0.93t_s$ and $t_s$.
-Its speed is $\approx 5v_s$.
+The shock at the front of the outer cocoon forms a straight diagonal line in Fig. \ref{fig7}(a).
 The shock in \ref{fig7}(a) forms a straight line between $(x,y)=(10,1100)$ and $(40,900)$, which gives the line $y=1100-6.5\cdot (x-10)$.
-Its slope is comparable to the ratio between the jet speed along $y$ and its speed $v_s$ along $x$; the shock forms a Mach cone.
-The constant speed of the shock between the outer cocoon and the ambient plasma, which is necessary to obtain the Mach cone, implies that the pressure, which is imposed by the jet plasma via the magnetic piston on the shock, is balanced by the ram pressure the ambient plasma excerts on the shock.
-Such a pressure balance characterizes a collimated jet in the model proposed in Ref. \cite{Bromberg11}.
+We have previously estimated that the speed of the shock, which bounds the outer cocoon, is about $v_s \approx 9\cdot 10^6$ m/s.
+The shock propagates perpendicularly to the front of the outer cocoon in Fig. \ref{fig7}(a) and we assume for simplicity that the shock propagates along $x$.

+We have determined the speed of the jet along $y$ by comparing the proton density distribution along $y$ and across the external shock at $x=25$ at the time $0.93t_s$ (not shown) with that at $t_s$.
+The shock is located at $y\approx 980$ at $x=25$ in Fig. \ref{fig7}(a).
+We obtained a jet speed $\approx 5v_s$ along $y$.
+Figure \ref{fig8} shows that the jet's head at $y\approx 1150$ and $x <10$ launches the electrostatic shock, which then propagates along $x$.
+If the external shock is launched by the head of the jet, which moves about 5 times faster along $y$ than the shock moves along $x$, then we would expect a diagonal front of the outer cocoon with a slope that is comparable to that in Fig. \ref{fig7}(a).

 We examine in more detail the mechanism that sustains the magnetic piston and how well it can separate the ambient plasma from the shocked jet plasma.

 Figure \ref{fig9} compares the density distributions of the ambient electrons and the cloud particles with the contour line $|B_z(x,y)|=0.25$.
 The contour line marks the position of the magnetic piston.